bitgenstein/ICO-Alert-API/README.md

    * **`ICO=[int]`**

-      5-digit ICO id number calls data on a specific single ICO.
-(This does not return more data points on the single ICO than is returned when calling multiple ICOs.)
+      A 5-digit ICO ID number calls data on a specific single ICO.
+(This does not return more data points on the single ICO than are returned for each when calling multiple ICOs.)

 * **API Sample Calls**
   (parameter names such as KEY are case sensitive)